DerKarussellbremser/Feety/README.md

 Very first things on the to-do List:
 -tidy up the code
--change some delays to mills code
+-power saveing
--making BT connection stable / reconnecting and secure -..
+-change some delays to mills code so that the main loop keeps running -making BT connection stable / reconnecting and secure -..